llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 !2 = distinct !DILifetime(object: !1, location: !DIExpr(DIOpReferrer(i64 addrspace(5)*), DIOpDeref()))
 ```

-## 5.2.
-The variable "x" promoted to an SSA register
+## The variable "x" promoted to an SSA register

-The promotion semantically removes one level of indirection, and
+The promotion semantically removes one level of indirection, and correspondingly
-correspondingly in the debug expressions for which the alloca being replaced
+in the debug expressions for which the `alloca` being replaced was the referrer,
-was the referrer, an additional `DIOpAddrOf(N)` is needed.
+an additional `DIOpAddrOf(N)` is needed.

-An example is mem2reg where an alloca can be replaced with an SSA value:
+An example is `mem2reg` where an `alloca` can be replaced with an SSA value:

 ```llvm
 %x = i64 ...